Complete one-loop QED corrections to $D_s^+$ leptonic decays and impact on the CKM unitarity test

 The total contribution from the above $ZW$-box diagrams is \beq i\mathcal{M}^{ZW} & \simeq i\mathcal{M}_0\frac{g_Z^2}{32\pi^2} \left[5 + 5 \left(-Q_c + Q_s + Q_\ell \right) s_W^2 + 2 Q_\ell \left( - 4 Q_c + Q_s \right)s_W^4\right] \frac{M_W^2}{M_Z^2-M_W^2}\ln{\frac{M_Z^2}{M_W^2}}\nonumber \\ & = i\mathcal{M}_0\frac{\alpha(M_Z)}{4\pi} \left[Q_\ell \left( - 4 Q_c + Q_s \right) + \frac{5}{2s_W^2} \left(\frac{1}{s_W^2} -Q_c + Q_s + Q_\ell \right)\right] \ln{\frac{M_Z^2}{M_W^2}} \,. \eeq Here, $4 \pi \alpha (M_Z) = g^2 s^2_W $ is the (squared) electromagnetic coupling in the $\overline{\text{MS}}$ scheme and $\alpha(M_Z)^{-1} = 127.930(8) $ \cite{Erler:1998sy,ParticleDataGroup:2024cfk}.

 One should note that in traditional calculations, the Fermi coupling constant is related to the renormalized $SU(2)_L$ gauge coupling and $W$-boson mass as \beq \frac{G_F}{\sqrt{2}}=\frac{g^2}{8 M_W^2}\left(1+\Delta r\right)\,, \eeq where $\Delta r$ stands for the short-distance radiative corrections to the muon lifetime \cite{Sirlin:1980nh,Stuart:1991cc,vanRitbergen:1999fi}, which were evaluated using the naive dimensional regularization (NDR) \cite{Buras:1989xd}.
-For the clarity of the calculations, we do not use this formula; we will instead explicitly compute the short-distance corrections to the muon lifetime in this section and subtract them from our results, whose prescription is equivalent to $(G_F/\sqrt{2}) (1 - \Delta r)=g^2/8 M_W^2$.
+For the clarity, we do not use this form.
+Instead, we explicitly compute the short-distance corrections to the muon lifetime in this section and subtract them from our results, whose prescription is equivalent to $(G_F/\sqrt{2}) (1 - \Delta r)=g^2/8 M_W^2$.
 This also allows us to discuss the dependence on the regularization schemes.

 \paragraph{$\gamma W$-box contributions.} Next, we consider the $\gamma W$-box contributions.
 The one-loop diagrams in the full theory are shown in Fig.~\ref{fig:box}(a) and (d).
 To regulate the IR singularities coming from the massless photon propagator, here and throughout, we will introduce a tiny nonzero photon mass $m_\gamma$.
 By explicit loop calculations in the full theory, we obtain: \beq i \mathcal{M}_{\text{(a)}}^{\gamma W} &= - i \mathcal{M}_0 \frac{\alpha}{ 4 \pi} Q_s Q_{\ell}\left\{\frac{7}{2} -\ln \left[\frac{2 M_W^2}{s(1-\cos \theta)}\right]+\frac{2\pi^2}{3}+\ln ^2\left[\frac{2 m_\gamma^2}{s(1-\cos \theta)}\right] \right. \non & \qquad \left. + 4 \ln \left[\frac{2 m_\gamma^2}{s(1-\cos \theta)}\right]\right\} + \mathcal{O}\left(\frac{s}{M_W^2}\right) \,,\\ i \mathcal{M}_{\text{(d)}}^{\gamma W} &= i \mathcal{M}_0 \frac{\alpha}{ \pi} Q_c Q_{\ell}\left\{-\ln \left[\frac{2 M_W^2}{s(1+\cos \theta)}\right]+\frac{\pi^2}{6}+\frac{1}{4} \ln ^2\left[\frac{2 m_\gamma^2}{s(1+\cos \theta)}\right] \right. \non & \qquad \left. +\ln \left[\frac{2 m_\gamma^2}{s(1+\cos \theta)}\right]\right\} + \mathcal{O}\left(\frac{s}{M_W^2}\right) \,, \eeq where $\theta$ is the angle between the momenta of $c$ and $\nu_\ell$.